paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-063-assessment.md

 1965—Subsec. (e)(3).
 Pub.
 L. 89–44 added par.
 (3).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–39, § 2(c), Nov.
+25, 2025, 139 Stat.
+660, provided that: “The amendments made by this section [amending this section] shall apply to notices sent after the date which is 12 months after the date of the enactment of this Act [Nov.
+25, 2025].”

+Amendment by section 70103(b) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2024, see section 70103(c) of Pub.
+L. 119–21, set out as a note under [section 151 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-151).

+Amendment by section 70104(e) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2024, see section 70104(f) of Pub.
+L. 119–21, set out as a note under [section 24 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-24).

+Amendment by section 70119(b) of Pub.
+L. 119–21 applicable to discharges after Dec.
+31, 2025, see section 70119(c) of Pub.
+L. 119–21, set out as a note under [section 108 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-108).

+Amendment by section 70201(c) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2024, see section 70201(j) of Pub.
+L. 119–21, set out as a note under [section 45B of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45b).

+Amendment by section 70202(d) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2024, see section 70202(g) of Pub.
+L. 119–21, set out as a note under [section 63 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-63).

+Amendment by section 70204(d)(3) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2025, see section 70204(e) of Pub.
+L. 119–21, set out as an Effective Date note under [section 128 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-128).

+Amendment by section 70606(b) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2025, see section 70606(c) of Pub.
+L. 119–21, set out as a note under [section 25A of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-25a).

 #### Effective Date of 2022 Amendment
 Amendment by section 13301(f)(4) of Pub.
 L. 117–169 applicable to property placed in service after Dec.
 31, 2022, see section 13301(i)(1) of Pub.
 L. 117–169, set out in a note under [section 25C of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-25c).